Clinical Priorities Advisory Group (CPAG)

 - included consideration of the need to promote equity of access and tackle health inequalities

-- been informed by the evidence base
+- been informed by the clinical evidence base

 - considered consistency with other commissioning policies of NHS England.